saurabhchokhra/saurabhchokhra/README.md

-- 👋 Hi, I’m @saurabhchokhra
+- 👋 Hi, I’m Saurabh Maheshwari
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...

 <!---
 saurabhchokhra/saurabhchokhra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.